STUDY

 Hide and Seek: Meet our Craftspeople for London Craft Week 2024

+This year is the tenth anniversary of London Craft Week (13–18 May).
 To celebrate the milestone, Bentleys invited everyone we’ve had the pleasure of hosting in our shop to create a one-off capsule collection of leather goods sourced from across the globe.
-All hand stitched, all of the highest quality.
+We sat down with the craftspeople involved to find out what makes them tick.

 Article Continues